FULFILLING THE VISION

 We recognize that God did not speak to the Jews of that day concerning spiritual realities as He has to us.
 Nevertheless there are New Testament passages that teach us to view the experiences of the Israelites as examples and parallels of the Christian discipleship:

-Now all these things happened unto them for ensamples: and they are written for our admonition, upon whom the ends of the world are come.
+Now all these things happened to them as examples, and they were written for our admonition, upon whom the ends of the ages have come.
 (I Corinthians 10:11)

 The conditional nature of our redemption is expressed as follows:

 but Christ as a Son over His own house, whose house we are if we hold fast the confidence and the rejoicing of the hope firm to the end.
 (Hebrews 3:6)

 See the entire third chapter of Hebrews.
 “If we hold fast”!

 Notice in the above verse that our redemption, the restoration of our personality, our salvation, is treated as a “hope.”
 We possess redemption now in one sense but not in another.
 If we would fulfill the vision of restoration we must recognize that the salvation we have now, as well as our future hope, depend for their permanence on our steadfastness throughout our lifetime